tmiller-10/480-Miller-Site-Project/content/blog/my-project.md

 ---

 My name is Tyler Miller and I am studying Computer Science at Allegheny College.
-I am the Current Pi Chapter President of Phi Gamma Delta (FIJI) and a member of the Allegeheny College Club Hockey Team.
+I am the current member of Phi Gamma Delta (FIJI) and a member of the Allegeheny College Club Hockey Team.
-My intended profession is Web Development or maybe something with Artificial Intelligence or Software Development.
+My intended profession is Web Development or maybe something with Artificial Intelligence or Software Development

 ## More information